Atticus29/AvB/README.md

 - [x] Display number of trials remaining
 - [x] Statistics actually performed
 - [x] Validate trials (user can't add more results after trial count goes to 0)
+- [x] Improve/remove the listview in experiment detail
+- [ ] Fix side view not populating issue.
+Transfer lots of the code from Experiment activity over to the fragment (altough in less detail)
 - [ ] Flesh out what the effect size (log of odds) means in layman's terms
 - [ ] Validate effect size input so that it's only tenths.
 - [ ] Mention to the user that they could take a picture (maybe good usecase for SharedPreferences to reveal DialogFragment iff they haven't seen it for this experiment)